 So, what does ‘qué oso’ means in Spanish?
 In most Latin American countries, this phrase is slang for ‘How embarrassing’.
 ‘Qué oso’ is also used in awkward situations where you had made a fool of yourself.

 ‘Qué oso’ is a common phrase among the Latin American people.
 So now that you know what it means, keep reading to learn how and when to use it.
-In addition to this, you will learn some synonymous expressions that you can use in more formal conversations.
-Finally, we’ll go over some Spanish speaking countries that use ‘qué oso’ with other meanings.

 Just as in English, Spanish speaking countries have their own slang phrases to describe a situation.
 Qué oso is widely used and, as other slang expressions, you can use it with friends or informal situations.
 Let’s see how Spanish speakers use it: